salilc/DigitRecognizer/README.md

 The evaluation metric for this model is the categorization accuracy, or the proportion of test images that are correctly classified.

 ## Future Work :
-1. Make sure the CNN is modeled after architecture as decribed.
+1. Make sure the CNN is modeled efficiently.
 2. Increase the accuracy of the model.